SSL No Longer Considered Strong Cryptography

 Author: Viviana Wesley, PCI QSA

 In a recent bulletin the Payment Card Industry Security Standards Council (PCI SSC) stated that updates will be forthcoming to the Data Security Standard (DSS) version 3.0 – and very soon.
-The change is related to vulnerabilities seen with Secure Socket Layer cryptography.
+The change is related to vulnerabilities seen with Secure Socket Layer (SSL) cryptography.

 The National Institute of Standards and Technology (NIST) no longer views Secure Sockets Layer (SSL) v3.0 protocol being acceptable for protection of data due to inherent weaknesses within the protocol.